zubxxr/distributed-multi-autonomous-vehicle-architecture/docs/Scalability/ScalingToMoreVehicles/index.md

 1. Install **Autoware** and **Zenoh** on the new host.
 2. Add a new ego vehicle in AWSIM Labs with a **unique namespace** (e.g., `/vehicle3`, `/vehicle4`, etc.).
-3. Update Zenoh configuration to bridge the new namespace.
+3. Create and update Zenoh configuration to bridge the new namespace.
 4. Connect the host to **Host 1** via Zenoh.

 An example is shown below, where a third host is introduced.